-The total amount of expected profits included in future premiums is € 1 598 205.
+The total amount of expected profits included in future premiums is EUR 4 283 916, the value has increased during 2018 due to increased profitability as well as portfolio growth.

 C.4.3 Measures used for risk assessment

 Finance and Investment department prepares cash flow report on quarterly basis where both liability and asset side cash flows are forecasted for next 12 months.
 In case significant shortage or excess is foreseen then appropriate steps on asset side is taken in order to meet upcoming demand or surplus.